TaehaKim-Kor/EVCIDNet/README.md

 ## EVCIDNet
 # Electric Vehicle Charge Inlet Detection Network
-Model : DetectoRS with MMDetection
+Neural Network Model : DetectoRS with MMDetection

+Robot : Doosan Robotics M0609

 Camera : Azure Kinect DK

 Language : C++(Kinect) , Python(DetectoRS)

-Communication : Pymodbus(TCP/IP Modbus)
+Communication : Pymodbus(TCP/IP Modbus) - LAN Direct Connection

 If you want to use this project, you should add or install these libraries.
 > OpenCV, At least 4.3.0, opencv_world4{xx}d.dll, opencv_world4{xx}d.dll should be in the ./x64/Release/